Corin-alt/Javatheque/README.md

 ### Selenium
 For these tests, the application must be deployed and run !

+A chrome browser must be installed on your own machine !

 ```powershell
 mvn test  clean -Dtest=**/*SeleniumTest -Dbrowser=chrome -DbaseUrl=http://localhost:8080/javatheque -Dheadless=false
 ```